brajrajnagar/superagi/README.md

 ## Functionality Breakdown

-1. **Data Extraction:** The code first reads data from an Excel or CSV file, specifically filtering rows based on "Equipment Number" information.
+1. **Data Extraction:** The code first reads data from an Excel or CSV file.
 It then parses "Point" data to extract drawing numbers and CML (Computerized Maintenance Management) ID tags, creating a dictionary mapping drawing numbers to their respective CML tags.

 2. **PDF to Image Conversion:** The code identifies relevant PDF isometric drawings based on the extracted drawing numbers.
 It then converts these PDFs into PNG images, allowing for further image processing.